jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 To get the list of all the `ejb3` `strict-max-bean-instance-pool` use '*' for `<strict-max-bean-instance-pool name>`.

 ## syntax of the operation to get the `ejb3` `strict-max-bean-instance-pool` `derive-size`
-specifies if and what the max pool size should be derived from. an undefined value (or the deprecated value none which is converted to undefined) indicates that the explicit value of `max-pool-size` should be used. a value of `from-worker-pools` indicates that the max pool size should be derived from the size of the total threads for all worker pools configured on the system. a value of `from-cpu-count` indicates that the max pool size should be derived from the total number of processors available on the system. note that the computation `isn't` a `1:1` mapping, the values may or may not be augmented by other factors. get the `ejb3` `strict-max-bean-instance-pool` `derive-size` attribute.
+specifies if and what the max pool size should be derived from. an undefined value (or the deprecated value 'none' which is converted to undefined) indicates that the explicit value of `max-pool-size` should be used. a value of '`from-worker-pools`' indicates that the max pool size should be derived from the size of the total threads for all worker pools configured on the system. a value of '`from-cpu-count`' indicates that the max pool size should be derived from the total number of processors available on the system. note that the computation `isn't` a `1:1` mapping, the values may or may not be augmented by other factors. get the `ejb3` `strict-max-bean-instance-pool` `derive-size` attribute.
 `/subsystem=ejb3/strict-max-bean-instance-pool=<strict-max-bean-instance-pool name>:read-attribute(name=derive-size)`